roman-milk/roman-milk.github.io/cvsn.md

  P.S.
 If I didn't reply to an email of yours, feedback or otherwise, it's because 1) no return address, or 2) the return address was broken (this has happened twice).

  If you didn't get a response, just wanted to say thanks.
-And Denise, look for your name in an upcoming release. ;-) Report_Story #1
+And Denise, look for your name in an upcoming release. ;-)